Ultimate Guide to Everest Region

 If you choose not to take a flight, there is an alternative route to reach Lukla by bus/jeep via the motor route which goes from Jiri- Shivlaya, and Salleri- Phaplu.
 The trail from Jiri to Lukla is the same trail that was used by Tenzing Norway Sherpa and Sir Edmund Hillary as they made their way to Everest 60 years ago.
 Salleri which is called Lower Everest region is a connecting path to Lukla via Jiri.
 Trekking to Salleri might seem longer but you will be rewarded with incredible views of the landscapes and mountains along the way.

-When is the best time to Travel?
+When is the best time to travel to the Everest region?

 Traveling to the Everest region can be done during all seasons.
 Each season provides a unique experience and ever-changing landscapes.
 Planning the right season for your trek can enhance your experience significantly.
 However, traveling during each season has its pros and cons.
 Below are the seasons that you may choose according to your vacation while planning a trip to Everest.